D$_4$CNN$\times$AnaCal: Physics-Informed Machine Learning for Accurate and Precise Weak Lensing Shear Estimation: Methods

-We generate image simulations for isolated galaxies (with no blending effect) using the \xlens{} package, following the settings of \citep{Sheldon2023}, to mimic LSST 10-year coadded images. \xlens{} \citep{Li2025} uses GalSim \citep{Rowe2015Galsim} to generate realistic, calibrated exposure images consistent with the LSST Science Pipelines.
+We generate image simulations for isolated galaxies (with no blending effect) using the \xlens{} package, following the settings of \citep{Sheldon2023}, to mimic LSST 10-year coadded images. \xlens{} \citep{Li2025} uses GalSim \citep{Rowe2015Galsim} to generate realistic, calibrated exposure images consistent with the LSST Science Pipelines (key settings are summarized in \autoref{table:sim_setting}).
 Starting from an input Data Challenge 1 (DC1) catalog of galaxies \citep{Sanchez2020}, it renders multi-epoch, multi-band images with configurable WCS, PSF, noise, artifacts, applied shear, and object layouts, providing a modular validation framework for shear-estimation workflows that follows LSST Science Pipelines design patterns.
 The noise in each pixel is drawn independently from a Gaussian distribution.
-After applying random rotations, shear distortions, subpixel offsets, and PSF convolution, each galaxy is placed near the center of a $64 \times 64$ pixel postage stamp.
+After applying random rotations, shear distortions, subpixel offsets, and PSF convolution, each galaxy is placed within the one pixel square around the center of the $64 \times 64$ pixel postage stamp.
 Each simulated image contains $10 \times 10$ postage stamps.
 Galaxies are distorted by $(\gamma_1,\gamma_2) = (\pm0.02,0)$ or $(0,\pm0.02)$, meaning there are four different sheared versions for the same galaxy.
 To meet the purpose of various tests, we might also add ellipticity to the PSF and random Gaussian noise to the image under specific cases.

 For the shear estimation test in \autoref{sec:Result}, we apply a hard cut of $m_\mathrm{i}<25.3$ on input galaxy, consistent with the photometric redshift requirements of LSST \citep{LSSTSRD}, allowing us to focus on a more realistic observational sample.
 To obtain accurate shear estimation biases, we generate $400{,}000$ images for each sheared configuration, corresponding to $40$ million galaxies per setup.